Help For Pet Owners Fleeing Family Violence

 - 85% of threats against animals were carried out,

-- In half of those cases, it was the child’s own pet.
+- in half of those cases, it was the child’s own pet.

-How Does Someone Access the Program?
+How to Access the Program?

 Call: 780-447-3600 ext.
 3750